 - If ‘CAPA’ value is more than 0.6 the gauge shall be accepted.
 Otherwise the gauge shall be improved /reconditioned; if not possible it should be scrapped & replaced by new gauge.

 - Gauge acceptance study as above shall be conducted minimum for 1 gauge of each type for every year.

-- BIAS of measuring device used for repetitive measurement of variable data shall be calculated as below:
+BIAS of measuring device used for repetitive measurement of variable data can calculate as are below:

 - Select a known Instrument.